-By now you really should know what PrEP is and how it works, but if you don’t, click here for more information.
-For this article the most important information you need to know is about the two medications that make up the formula for PrEP.
+By now, you should know what PrEP is and how it works, but if you don’t, click here for more information.
+For this article, you need essential information about the two medications that make up the formula for PrEP.
 These would be emtricitabine and tenofovir.
 Together they are more commonly known under the brand name Truvada.
-In 2012, it became the first drug to be approved by the Food and Drug Administration for use in preventing HIV-negative people from contracting HIV through sexual intercourse.
+In 2012, it became the first drug approved by the Food and Drug Administration to prevent HIV-negative people from contracting HIV through sexual intercourse.
 These medications have been used separately and together to fight HIV infection in those living with the virus for much longer.
-So, no, PrEP is not a new medication and it has been highly tested and proven, over and over again, by multiple agencies across the globe.
+So, no, PrEP is not a new medication, and it has been highly tested and proven, over and over again, by multiple agencies across the globe.

-The most common dosing for PrEP is once daily, but so-called On Demand Dosing, where the individual takes the medication before and after sexual contact, is growing in popularity.
-Both have the same amount of effectiveness in preventing HIV infection.
-The differences are more about diminishing user error as well as addressing possible side-effects and cost concerns.
+The two most common dosing for PrEP is once daily and so-called On Demand Dosing, where the individual takes the medication before and after sexual contact, which is growing in popularity.
+Both have the same effectiveness in preventing HIV infection, and the differences are more about diminishing user error and addressing possible side-effects and cost concerns.

 To be very clear, PrEP is just like any medication.
-If you do not take it EXACTLY as prescribed by your doctor, you will not receive the full benefits of the product as the manufacturers intended and tested for.
-This would not be the fault of PrEP but of the guy using it.
-This is the case with almost every single person who has contracted HIV while “on PrEP”.
+If you do not take it EXACTLY as your doctor prescribes, you will not receive the product’s full benefits as the manufacturers intended and tested for.
+This would not be the fault of PrEP but of the guy using it, and this is the case with almost every single person who has contracted HIV while “on PrEP.”

-Along with individual user error, is something we call “systemic breakdown”.
-This is when the error occurs not just possibly with the user but also with the established protocols for insuring the person being prescribed PrEP is the correct candidate as well as follow-up prescribing and testing is conducted.
+Along with individual user error is something we call “systemic breakdown.”
+This is when the error occurs not just with the user but also with the established protocols for ensuring the person being prescribed PrEP is the correct candidate and follow-up prescribing and testing are conducted.
 In effect, the doctors can fuck up too.

-Because HIV is not like any virus we have encountered, our methods of treatment and prevention must also be new and innovative.
-PrEP is designed to prevent HIV from entering into healthy cells.
+Because HIV is not like any virus we have encountered, our treatment and prevention methods must also be new and innovative.
+PrEP is designed to prevent HIV from entering healthy cells.
 But, to work efficiently, those cells must be free of HIV in the first place.
-To address this need, protocols have been created to reduce cases of ineffective treatment as well as drug resistance.
+To address this need, protocols have been created to reduce ineffective treatment and drug resistance cases.

 II.
 PrEP Initiation

-Where the initial clinical evaluation is an assessment of indications for PrEP including an assessment of laboratory values, PrEP initiation refers to when the PrEP medication is prescribed.
+Where the initial clinical evaluation is an assessment of indications for PrEP, including a review of laboratory values, PrEP initiation refers to when the PrEP medication is prescribed.

-At the time of PrEP initiation, PrEP basics are reviewed and PrEP medication is prescribed.
-Medication can be provided directly by the clinic or by providing a prescription to an outside pharmacy.
-Paying for PrEP is part of this phase.
-Some insurers may require a prior authorization to cover the cost of medication or services.
+At the time of PrEP initiation, PrEP basics are reviewed, and PrEP medication is prescribed.
+Medication can be provided directly by the clinic or a prescription to an outside pharmacy.
+Paying for PrEP is part of this phase, and some insurers may require prior authorization to cover the cost of medication or services.
 Medication can be accessed through drug assistance programs, like Ready, Set, PrEPexternal icon.
-Ready, Set, PrEP provides medication for those without drug prescription coverage or insurance.
+Ready, Set, PrEP provides medicine for those without drug prescription coverage or insurance.

 According to PrEP clinical practice guidelines: